-- 18. GENERAL ATTITUDE/INTERACTION (F-4) - H.D. = Always pleasant, courteous, friendly and tactful; fosters positive response in others. - M.A. = Usually courteous and pleasant; exhibits tactless-ness or abruptness only in extenuating circum-stances. - N.I. = Abrupt and anxious at times, often detached or unresponsive; must be reminded occasionally to be tactful and courteous. - 19.
-PUNCTUALITY (F-21) NOTE: A student is tardy if they are not totally prepared to begin clinic by the official start time for the shift.
-Even 1 minute past is tardy! - H.D. = Is never tardy. - M.A. = Has been tardy only 2 times/15 clinical days due to extenuating circumstances and has given proper notification when possible. - N.I. = Has been tardy more than 2 times/15 clinical days or has had an incidence where proper notification was not given when possible. - 20.
-ATTENDANCE (F-24) - H.D. = Is never absent and arrives as scheduled or early for all clinical events. - M.A. = Is absent only 2 time/30 clinical days due to extenuating circumstances, gives proper notification.
-Promptly schedules 1 make-up day at the instructor's convenience. - N.I. = Is absent more than 2 times/30 clinical days or has failed to give proper notification.
-Fails to promptly schedule make-up days. - 21.
-INITIATIVE (F-17) - H.D. = Exhibits enthusiasm and initiative in performing assigned tasks and completing published course requirements; continually seeks out learning experiences beyond those scheduled. - M.A. = Keeps pace with regular work assignments and course requirements; occasionally seeks out new activities. - N.I. = Requires occasional prodding to keep up with delegated tasks, has difficulty in using time constructively. - 22.
+- 21. INITIATIVE (F-17) - H.D. = Exhibits enthusiasm and initiative in performing assigned tasks and completing published course requirements; continually seeks out learning experiences beyond those scheduled. - M.A. = Keeps pace with regular work assignments and course requirements; occasionally seeks out new activities. - N.I. = Requires occasional prodding to keep up with delegated tasks, has difficulty in using time constructively. - 22.
 ABILITY TO WORK INDEPENDENTLY (F-7) - H.D. = Assumes full responsibility for actions and exhibits self-direction in all activities; can independently initiate positive action and rarely requires direct supervision. - M.A. = Is dependable and self-directed in assuming most responsibilities; is aware of limitations and seeks supervision and assistance when necessary. - N.I. = Reluctant to assume self-direction or independently initiate actions; requires close observation and supervision in most activities. - 23.
 PERSONAL APPEARANCE (F-9) - H.D. = Always presents a clean and well-groomed appearance which exceeds the basic dress code requirements. - M.A. = Usually presents clean and satisfactory appearance, rarely untidy or inappropriate. - N.I. = Often forgetful of standards of appearance or grooming, at times untidy or inappropriately dressed. - 24.
 ETHICS AND INTEGRITY (F-12) - H.D. = Consistently shows concern for the dignity and welfare of patients and others; maintains confidentiality; prevents hostile/aggressive confrontations; is always forthright and honest. - M.A. = Seldom fails to recognize the importance of the dignity and welfare of patient's and others; rarely involves self or others in conflict; usually is forthright and honest. - N.I.= Often disregards the dignity or welfare of patient's or others; is sometimes negligent in maintaining confidentiality; is frequently involved in situations of conflict; s failed to be forthright or honest at times.